seabiscuit-iv/rust-ray-marcher/README.md

 The coloring was done with normals combined with orbit traps.
 I may potentially add lightmapping in the near future.

-Check out the releases page for a Windows executable.
-Unfortunately this raymarcher is not optimized to run on WebGL :(

 ![fractal 1](./img/fractal_img_2.png)